oddt/oddt/README.md

 When all requirements are met, then installation process is simple
 > python setup.py install

+You can also use pip.
+All requirements besides toolkits (OpenBabel, RDKit) are installed if necessary.
+Installing inside virtualenv is encouraged, but not necessary.
+> pip install oddt

 ### Documentation
 Automatic documentation for ODDT can be build
    > cd docs